vendasta/api-gateway-docs/docs/Guides/Advertising/campaignStats.md

 ### Filtering Stats By Date

 By default, this endpoint will return stats for all time.
-If you want to get account stats for a specific date range, you can set `startAt` and `endAt` parameters.
+If you want to get campaign stats for a specific date range, you can set `startAt` and `endAt` parameters.

 This example will get stats from `2021-01-01` to `2021-02-01` for all campaigns under the connected account `AG-X5FZQG6T25:google:1324354698`